zowe/docs-site/docs/user-guide/api-mediation/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

           serviceRelativeUrl: /v2
 ```

-The file can be named for example `petstore.yml`.
-The filename is name is not important but it needs to have the `.yml` extension.
+In this example, the file can be named `petstore.yml`.
+The filename does not need to follow specific naming conventions but it needs to have the `.yml` extension.

-The file can contain one or more services defined under `services:` node.
+The file can contain one or more services defined under the `services:` node.

-Each service has its own service ID (`petstore` in this example).
-The service can have one or more instances (in this case we have only one instance at `http://localhost:8080`).
+Each service has its own service ID.
+In this example, the service ID is `petstore`.
+The service can have one or more instances.
+In this case, onlu one instance `http://localhost:8080` is used.

-The service can provide multiple APIs that are routed by the API Gateway.
-In this case requests with relative base path `api/v2` at the API Gateway (full gateway URL: `https://gateway:port/api/v2/...`) are routed to the relative base path `/v2` at the service (full URL: `http://localhost:8080/v2/...`).
+A service can provide multiple APIs that are routed by the API Gateway.
+In this case, requests with the relative base path `api/v2` at the API Gateway (full gateway URL: `https://gateway:port/api/v2/...`) are routed to the relative base path `/v2` at the full URL of the service (`http://localhost:8080/v2/...`).

 There are more examples of API definitions in https://github.com/gizafoundation/api-layer/tree/master/config/local/api-defs.